curatorweb3/curatorweb3/README.md

 - 👋 Hi, I’m @curatorweb3 the curator and owner to the 'Little Web3 Gallery'
 - 👀 I’m interested in Web3 decentralized art projects and NFT's evolvement in the DotSama Paraverse
-- 🌱 I’m currently learning
 - 📫 How to reach me [littleweb3gallery.xyz](https://littleweb3gallery.xyz)

 <!---